lindanlee/USEC2016-paper/README.md

 * brainstorming to illuminate why questions were asked
 * discussion on “middle” questions and question distributions
 * beef up discussion of tech ratings with new risk/ben tables
+* analysis and discussion on high-variance (table with data and recipient sorted by standard deviation for our own looking, then just talk about them in the paper without including them inside)

+### Minor things to address:
 * under limitations, privacy paradox (privacy concerns asked out of context vs how people react to in real life are not representative)
 * discussion: where people are underestimating risk, why people rated risks the way that they did, talk about common themes.
 * comment in future work/limitations?:including recipients like "advertisers" and "acquaintances" may lead to more contrasting results.